 Mitigating network jitter involves network configuration, management, and infrastructure improvements.

-• Improve Router Buffers: Addressing bufferbloat involves configuring router buffers.
+- Improve Router Buffers: Addressing bufferbloat involves configuring router buffers.
 This can mean using routers with modern buffer management or setting buffer sizes to prevent excessive queuing delays.
+As noted above, AQM-based approaches like CoDel have demonstrated 60–80% jitter reduction in peer-reviewed testing — a meaningful improvement available without hardware replacement.

 Understanding Network Jitter’s Role in Network Performance

 Network jitter is a critical metric of network health, representing packet delay variability.
-Unlike latency, which measures absolute packet travel time, jitter quantifies the inconsistency of packet arrival times.
+Unlike latency — which the ITU-T defines must remain under 150ms one-way for voice — jitter quantifies the inconsistency of packet arrival times.
 This inconsistency stems from network congestion, insufficient bandwidth, and equipment issues.

 Excessive jitter’s impact is evident in real-time applications like voice calls, video conferencing, and online gaming, causing degraded audio, choppy video, and lag.
-Understanding acceptable jitter levels, generally below 30ms for sensitive applications, helps set performance expectations.
+Understanding acceptable jitter levels, generally below 30ms for sensitive applications — and as low as 10ms for enterprise telephony under IETF standards — helps set performance expectations.

 Jitter can be managed.
 Implementing Quality of Service (QoS) to prioritize traffic, ensuring ample bandwidth, improving network hardware, and using jitter buffers are proven methods for mitigation.
+And increasingly, AI-powered observability platforms are raising the bar further — moving jitter management from reactive troubleshooting to continuous, automated network intelligence.
 For critical real-time applications, managing and reducing network jitter is essential for delivering a high-quality user experience.

 Frequently Asked Questions